leekarensl/leekarensl.github.io/_posts/2022-08-10-enhancing-targeting-accuracy.md

 For this, they sent mailers to their entire customer base (apart from a control group) but this proved expensive.
 For the next batch of communications they would like to save costs by *only* mailing customers that were likely to sign up.

 Based upon the results of the last campaign and the customer data available, we will look to understand the *probability* of customers signing up for the *delivery club*.
-This would allow the client to mail a more targeted selection of customers, lowering costs, and improving ROI.
+This would allow the client to mail a more targeted selection of customers, lowering costs, and therefore improving ROI.

-Let's use Machine Learning to take on this task!
+We will use Machine Learning to take on this task.
 <br>
 <br>
 ### Actions <a name="overview-actions"></a>

 We firstly needed to compile the necessary data from tables in the database, gathering key customer metrics that may help predict *delivery club* membership.

 Within our historical dataset from the last campaign, we found that 69% of customers did not sign up and 31% did.
 This tells us that while the data isn't perfectly balanced at 50:50, it isn't *too* imbalanced either.
-Even so, we make sure to not rely on classification accuracy alone when assessing results - also analysing Precision, Recall, and F1-Score.
+Even so, we made sure not to rely on classification accuracy alone when assessing results - also analysing using Precision, Recall, and F1-Score.

 As we are predicting a binary output, we tested four classification modelling approaches, namely: